The BFF Digital Libraries

 But Assyria under Shalmaneser V commenced a siege of this city and captured it in 722.
 B.C.
 (2 Kings 6:24-29).

-As a result the Northern Kingdom no longer was a separate political entity and became an internal province of the Assyrian empire.
+As a result, the Northern Kingdom was no longer a separate political entity and became an internal province of the Assyrian Empire.

 Judah became associated with a revolt led by the Philistine city of Ashdod in the years 713-711 B.C. (cf. Isaiah 14:28-31; 17:14; 20:1-6).